byuitechops/get-data-from-canvas/README.md

 ### Limitations
-- BETA API - both
+- BETA API - both calls

 ## Time stamp on when assessment was opened and completed/returned for review